 The news came after a poorly-received Game of Thrones panel featuring the two creators in Austin.
 Benioff and Weiss have been avoiding the spotlight since the final episodes of that show faced backlash in the spring of 2019.
 Their comments during the panel seemed to confirm fans’ worst fears: Benioff and Weiss claimed they were not qualified enough to take on that fantasy story.
 “Everything we could make a mistake in, we did,” they reportedly said.
 In a puzzling twist, they attributed any success of the show to the professionalism of the actors, costume designers and others working on set.
 Benioff and Weiss announced their decision to leave behind the Star Wars universe days later.

 Still, Star Wars fans can look forward to a new trilogy from The Last Jedi and Knives Out director Rian Johnson.
 Plus, in addition to The Mandalorian, there are at least two more new Star Wars shows to look forward to: an Obi-Wan Kenobi series and a Rogue One prequel, all on Disney’s streaming service Disney+.

-With all this information floating around, it can be hard to keep track of all of the upcoming Star Wars movies and their respective release dates.
+With all this information floating around, it can be hard to keep track of all of the upcoming Star Wars movies and shows and their respective release dates.
 So if you’ve found yourself asking, “When does the next Star Wars movie come out?,” then wonder no more.